Frequently Asked Questions

 1. How do we begin counselling / psychotherapy?

-Once you submit your intake form, found at the bottom of my home page, we will book a free 20 min phone or video introductory call.
-This call will allow you to get a sense of my personality, and you can ask any question about how I work.
+Once you submit your intake form, found at the bottom of my counselling & therapy page, we will book a free 20 min phone or video introductory call.
+You will be invited to share a little bit about what's going on for you and you can ask any questions about the counselling & therapy process or the way I work.
 It is essential that you feel comfortable with your choice of counsellor or psychotherapist, so this initial call will help you get a feel for how we connect.

-If you feel comfortable continuing, we will book your first session when you can tell me about your issue in more depth.
+If you wish to continue, we will book your first session when you can tell me about your issue in more depth.
 You will also experience my work style, enabling you to decide whether you wish to commit to a working agreement.
 At that point, any outstanding questions you might have about my contract (to be read beforehand) will also be answered.

 At the end of the first session, you will be asked to decide within a week if you wish to commit to working together.
 I will be able to offer you a weekly slot at the same time every week that will be just for you (I offer some flexibility wherever possible if you need to reschedule once in a while).